lotto3/NVidiaLangChainAgent/README.md

 # NVidiaLangChainAgent
+all files might have 'REDACTED' in places where personal information existed. you will need to replace them accordingly.
 This actually runs in a jupyter notebook inside jupyter lab. there are 2 history files since I had a terminal open with 2 tabs the second tab history2.out is where I installed Jupyter and launched it